The First Year with Twins: 10 Lessons from the Trenches

 5. You'll Constantly Think Having One Baby Would Be Easy

-If you're a two-parent family, twins put you immediately into man-to-man defense.
-You don't get to take breaks, and if you do, your partner faces zone defense against an extremely demanding twin offense.
-With one baby, parents can take turns.
-With twins, you'll find yourself thinking, "I'll just take a quick shower – can you watch the twins?"
-Then guilt swarms in because you realize what watching two newborns alone entails, and you decide you're not that dirty after all.
+With one baby, parents can tag-team.
+With twins, simple tasks become negotiations: "I'll just take a quick shower – can you watch the twins?"
+Then guilt swarms because you know what watching two newborns alone entails.
+Suddenly, you're not that dirty after all.

 6. Twins Give You a License to Cut Every Corner Possible